1988 National League Championship Series

-The 1988 National League Championship Series was played between the National League West champion Los Angeles Dodgers and the National League East champion New York Mets.
+The 1988 National League Championship Series was a best-of seven playoff series in Major League Baseball’s 1988 postseason played between the National League West champion Los Angeles Dodgers and the National League East champion New York Mets.
 The Dodgers won the Series four games to three, en route to defeating the Oakland Athletics in five games in the 1988 World Series.

 Background

-The Dodgers had won their fourth, and what turned out to be their final, NL West title of the 1980s, posting a 94–67 record (.580) during the 1988 regular season and beating out the Cincinnati Reds by seven games.
+The Dodgers had won their fourth, and what turned out to be their final NL West title of the 1980s, posting a 94–67 record (.580) during the 1988 regular season and beating out the Cincinnati Reds by seven games.
 The Mets cruised to the best record in the National League in 1988, with a 100–60 record (.625), easily winning the NL East crown by a full 15 games over the Pittsburgh Pirates.
 The Mets were heavy favorites when the series began; they had beaten the Dodgers ten of 11 times in the regular season, outscoring them, 49–18.

 The NLCS itself was a see-saw affair, with the two teams splitting the first two games at Dodger Stadium.
 The Series then shifted to Shea Stadium in New York for Games 3, 4, and 5; the Mets took Game 3 before the Dodgers pulled out close wins in both Game 4 (5–4 in 12 innings) and Game 5 (7–4).
 Dodgers outfielder Kirk Gibson hit home runs in both games, including the game-winning dinger in the 12th inning of Game 4.
 The NLCS then went back to Los Angeles, where the Mets took the sixth game 5–1; however, they went on to be blanked by the Dodgers 6–0 in the deciding seventh game, sending L.A. to the World Series for the first time since 1981.

 Dodgers pitcher Orel Hershiser was named the NLCS MVP.
 He made four outstanding appearances in the Series, garnering the save in Game 4 and hurling a complete game shutout against the Mets in Game 7.

+Adding to the backdrop of the series was this being the first Dodgers versus Mets postseason match-up.
+31 years ago, the Dodgers and Giants left New York for California.
+To fulfill New York's city void for National League baseball, the Mets were created in 1962, with their color scheme being based off of Dodger blue and Giant orange.